-Think about

-elite athletes
+Think about elite athletes

-soon, either.

-and both need rest.
-Just as
+Another way to think about resting your grasslands is to compare the rest they need to elite athletes.
+A marathon runner isn't going to run a race two days in a row.
+Race horse owners wouldn't think about running horses that soon, either.

-"We've got some very rough, marginal ground.
-We used to graze in 120acre pastures, but we dropped that down to 40and 20-acre paddocks to control the grazing more.
-I'm out in a pasture every day checking grasses to see when we should move-we try to leave anywhere from four to six inches of grass standing in the pasture every year.
-We graze a pasture once a year and then it rests for another year.
-With the pastures resting all the time, in our last drought here, we had grass two to three feet tall where other pastures were six to eight inches tall around us.
-It's a lot of hard work and a lot of dedication, but in the long run it pays off big time because you'll have grass when you need it." - Gene Ausland Day County, SD injured or weaker state each time, there comes a point he or she doesn't get up at all.
-Grasses react the same way-if they are grazed into the ground and then the new growth is nipped off again and again without a rest period, there comes a point in time the roots stop growing and the plant doesn't survive, let alone thrive.
-Rest requirements vary The most common rest period is a year-once-through grazing followed by rest until the next year.
+Another analogy is with the boxer who keeps getting knocked down.
+If that boxer gets knocked down repeatedly, and gets up in an injured or weaker state each time, there comes a point he or she doesn't get up at all.
+Grasses react the same way-if they are grazed into the ground and then the new growth is nipped off again and again without a rest period, there aren't enough leaves to feed roots; roots stop growing and the plant doesn't survive, let alone thrive.

+Rest requirements vary

+The most common rest period is a year-once-through grazing followed by rest until the next year.
 Some systems are twice-through, where livestock graze only the top one-third to one-half of forage the first time through.
 Then comes a longer rest.
 In a twice-through management system, the second grazing event must be carefully monitored to ensure enough plant material is left after grazing to ensure roots and leaves continue to grow.

 Consideration should be given to delaying turn in dates the year after a drought.
 Even with normal rainfall, full production wouldn't be expected the year following a drought, unless those pastures are very well managed.

 Well managed pastures likely have healthy soils that promote rainwater infiltration and hold moisture.
-They're the opposite of continually grazed pastures.
+That's a direct contrast with continually grazed pastures.
 Pastures grazed all season long could take three to four years to get back to full production after a drought.
 The bottom line is it takes even more rest in a continually grazed pasture to recover from drought years.

+Recover

-Recover Both plant leaves and roots need time to recover after grazing There's a natural need for rest and recovery, whether it involves what people do to stay healthy or the steps grazing managers take for healthy grasslands and soils.
+Both plant leaves and roots need time to recover after grazing

+There's a natural need for rest and recovery, whether it involves what people do to stay healthy or the steps grazing managers take for healthy grasslands and soils.

 When you undergo a surgical procedure, your doctor will prescribe rest to help you recover.
 If you get too active too quickly, you're likely to aggravate your injury, have a setback and extend the recovery time.
-The same thing happens with plants that are Recovered, Graze Ready Ranchers and farmers with experience in rotational grazing learn to recognize when plants are fully recovered and ready to graze again.
-In general, that's when your desired grass species are at the $4\frac{1}{2}$ leaf stage, and about 8 inches tall.
+The same thing happens with plants that are

+Recovered, Graze Ready

+Ranchers and farmers with experience in rotational grazing learn to recognize when plants are fully recovered and ready to graze again.
+In general, that's when your desired grass species are at the 41⁄2 leaf stage, and about 8 inches tall.
 How long that recovery takes depends on soils, soil moisture, time of year, species, how short it was grazed, and other factors.
-Recovery time will vary

-Babies, children, athletes - all of us - need rest to recover from activity or injury.
-Think of grasslands in the same way.

-It's just as important to allow roots time to recover after grazing, especially during a drought, as it is to give plant leaves time to regrow and recover. grazed before they have time to fully recover.
+It's just as important to allow roots time to recover after grazing, especially during a drought, as it is to give plant leaves time to regrow and recover.

+grazed before they have time to fully recover.